amenallahg122/holbertonschool-AirBnB_clone/README.md

 # Commands :

 ### Create
-To create an object use format "create <ClassName>"
+creates new object

 ### Show
-To show an instance based on the class name and id.
+show an object from a file.

 ### Destroy
-To Delete an instance of an object use "destroy <ClassName> id".
-Destroy BaseModel 4848-4444-8888.
+destroys specified object
 ### All
-all or all <class name>
+display all objects in class

 ### Update
-Updates an instance based on the class name and id:
+updates attribute of an object

+### Help
+displays all commands

 ### Quit
 quit or EOF

-### Help
-help or help <command>